 The presence of additional obedience constraints (\ref{eq:obedience_constraints_bdd_2}), (\ref{eq:obedience_constraints_bdd_3}) in the primal problem translates into the sign constraints on the Lagrange multipliers (\ref{eq:sign_constraints_primal_bdd}) in the dual problem.
-Intuitively, the marginal benefit from pushing the action $a_{i}$ upward is negative at the lower bound and positive at the upper bound.

-As was in the case of unbounded actions, the dual problem (\ref{problem:sender_dual_bdd}) can be simplified and rewritten as an adversarial-contracting problem:
+As in the case of unbounded actions, the dual problem (\ref{problem:sender_dual_bdd}) can be simplified and rewritten as

-That is, the adversarial-contracting interpretation remains intact, but the space of allowed contracts is limited at the boundary actions by the presence of sign constraints on contract parameters.
+The adversarial-contracting interpretation remains intact, but the space of allowed contracts is limited at the boundary actions by the presence of sign constraints.

-In the case of bounded actions, say that the measure $\pi\in\Delta(A\times\Omega)$ is implementable by information if it satisfies the constraints of the primal problem (\ref{problem:sender_primal_bdd}) and that it is implementable by incentives if there exists a feasible contract in the dual problem (\ref{problem:adversarial_contracting_bdd}) that induces this measure as a best response.
-The results on weak duality and the certification solution method continue to hold verbatim.

-\begin{thm} \textup{(Weak Duality with Bounded Action Spaces)} $ V^P\leq V^D. $ \end{thm} \begin{proof} Take any dual variables $(\lambda,\gamma)$ that satisfy the constraints of dual problem (\ref{problem:sender_dual_bdd}).
+\begin{lemma} \textup{(Weak Duality with Bounded Action Spaces)} $ \vprimalb\leq \vdualb. $ \end{lemma} \begin{proof} Take any dual variables $(\lambda,\gamma)$ that satisfy the constraints of the dual problem (\ref{problem:sender_dual_bdd}).
 Take any measure $\pi$ that satisfies the constraints of primal problem (\ref{problem:sender_primal_bdd}).
-Integrating both sides of the dual constraints over $a\in A$ and $\omega\in \Omega$ against measure $\pi$ yields:
+Integrating both sides of the dual constraints over $a\in A$ and $\state\in \states$ against measure $\pi$ yields

 where the second inequality follows because $\pi$ satisfies the primal constraints and the Lagrange multipliers satisfy the dual constraints.
-(This inequality holds as equality in the case of unbounded action spaces.)
-The left-hand side of (\ref{eq:weak_duality_derivation_bdd}) is the value of the primal problem given measure $\pi$.
-At the same time, the right-hand side of (\ref{eq:weak_duality_derivation_bdd}) is the value of the dual problem given dual variables $(\lambda,\gamma)$.
+(This inequality holds as equality in the case of unbounded actions.)
+The left-hand side of (\ref{eq:weak_duality_derivation_bdd}) is the value of the primal problem given measure $\pi$, whereas the right-hand side of (\ref{eq:weak_duality_derivation_bdd}) is the value of the dual problem given dual variables $(\lambda,\gamma)$.
 As inequality (\ref{eq:weak_duality_derivation_bdd}) holds for any allowed values of primal measure and dual variables, it also holds at the respective maximization and minimization limits. \end{proof}